Thunderstom1912/Thunderstom1912/README.md

-Nice to see you, My name is Hong Phuc and I study Electrical Engineering at Ho Chi Minh City University of Technology (HCMUT) 👋👋
+Nice to see you.
+My name is Hong Phuc and I study Electrical Engineering at Ho Chi Minh City University of Technology (HCMUT) 👋👋

 I'm interested in reading manga and watching anime.
 I'm learning parallel electrical and automation. 🌱